pagopa/aks-microservice-chart-blueprint/README.md

 In the [`example`](example/) folder, you can find a working examples.

+### Progessive-delivery

+Use spring-boot-app-color to test canary deployment

 ### Azure function App

 It is an elementary version of an Azure Function App written in NodeJS.